Azure/KAN/docs/tutorial/Tutorial-Create-an-Edge-AI-solution-with-KubeAI-Application-Nucleus-for-edge-Portal.md

 ## Step 2: Connect a video feed pointing to pedestrians or vehicles by adding and configuring a camera

-KAN supports internet protocol (IP) cameras that use RTSP.
+SYMPHONY supports internet protocol (IP) cameras that use RTSP.

 1. To add a camera and configure its properties, on the left navigation, select **Cameras,** and then select **Add Camera**.